.jpg)

 How Community Power Works

-• After the launch of Merrimack County Community Power, customers are always free to choose to buy power from their utility, or from another market option, by submitting notice in advance of their next utility meter read date.
+Merrimack County Community Power combines the buying power of residents and businesses so that together we can achieve competitively priced electricity.
+Customers are always free to choose to buy power from their utility provider or another market option, by submitting notice in advance of their next utility meter read date.

 By accessing the power market, we can control price volatility and choose which energy sources to buy or build